geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-06-23/meeting-transcript.md

 I mean, it doesn't compile, but it doesn't break anything else.
 No.
 Yeah, that should be fine.
-I mean, as long as things aren't wrong...
+I mean, as long as things aren't wrong..
-There are some optimizations that...
+There are some optimizations that..
 I mean, at what point does it fail?
 Can it throw an error in the kernel.py?

 ##### **Ignaciosica** [[00:53:29](https://www.youtube.com/watch?v=nNXwJ320Dww&t=3209)]